mdklatt/pypp/README.rst

 C++ implementation of useful modules from the Python standard library.

-In some cases, the Python API is modified to be more compati le with idiomatic C++.
+In some cases, the Python API is modified to be more compatible with idiomatic C++.
 For example, an iterable range is typically an object in Python but a pair of iterators in C++.

 Unlike Python, C++ does not have built-in support for Unicode, and none is implied here beyond the ASCII subset.